Community Health Sciences Faculty

 Nadine Peacock, PhD, associate dean for diversity and inclusion and associate professor of community health sciences, is a qualitative and mixed-methods researcher with a background in anthropology.
 She has focused on public health interventions to promote safe infant sleep, pregnancy intentions among African American women and community college students.
 In these areas, she explores racial and ethnic disparities in sleep-related infant death and in rates of unintended pregnancy.
 Globally, she has conducted research in sub-Saharan Africa on women’s work, energetics and ovarian function, and HIV/STI risk behaviors of young women.

-Alisa Velonis, PhD, assistant professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
+Alisa Velonis, PhD, associate professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
 Much of her current work aims to improve health care systems’ ability to identify and respond to partner violence, especially through the use of implementation science and mobile technology, and demonstrates the importance of investing in the early stages of implementation readiness to create successful screening and response programs.
 Her teaching interests include reproductive health, gender-based violence, realist methodology, community health assessment and program evaluation.